Code-Institute-Submissions/thecoffeepalate/README.md

 ### **Company Goals**

 ### **Design Choices**
-<p>As a coffee roaster specialized in blends, I tried to choose colors, both cold and warm, that work harmoniously, standing out the same effect expected on a blend from different origins and coffee with different profiles.</p>
+As a coffee roaster specialized in blends, I tried to choose colors, both cold and warm, that work harmoniously, standing out the same effect expected on a blend from different origins and coffee with different profiles.</p>
-<p>While trying to generate the business logo through [Tailor Brand] (https://studio.tailorbrands.com/) I came across several appealing color schemes.
-Afterwards, I have transfered the most appealing one to [Coolors] (https://coolors.co/) where, through slight adjustments, came up with a final, strong and harmounious scheme.</p>
+While trying to generate the business logo through [Tailor Brand](https://studio.tailorbrands.com/) I came across several appealing color schemes.
+Afterwards, I have transfered the most appealing one to [Coolors](https://coolors.co/) where, through slight adjustments, came up with a final, strong and harmounious scheme.

 #### Structure

 #### Fonts
+Through [Tailor Brand](https://studio.tailorbrands.com/), I also got to know interesting font types.

+Afterwards, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to try to replicate the ones found.

+For the overall content I am using [Kumbh Sans](https://fonts.google.com/specimen/Kumbh+Sans?preview.text=unique&preview.text_type=custom&sidebar.open=true&selection.family=Kumbh+Sans) font.
+A font that is easily readable and visually attractive.

+For the headings I have decided to go with [Allerta Stencil](https://fonts.google.com/specimen/Allerta+Stencil?preview.text=unique&preview.text_type=custom&sidebar.open=true&query=stencil) font, making the heading stand out from the general content and reflecting a characteristic from the roasting process: the cracks!

+I trust that both typographies used blend very well with each other, creating a calm and inviting look to the website.

 #### Icons